Stay safe on the roads this winter with our handy guide to driving during the colder months.

 5. Consider breakdown cover

-Comprehensive breakdown cover is crucial at this time of year, and will give you the peace of mind of knowing you won’t end up stranded in the cold.
+Adequate breakdown cover is crucial at this time of year.
+And will give you the peace of mind of knowing you won’t end up stranded in the cold.

 So check your policy and remember to take a contact phone number with you on all journeys.